walnutraptor/walnutraptor/README.md

 -I am interested in learning more about machine learning along with web and mobile development.

--my favorite game is Warhammer 40,000
+-My favorite game is Warhammer 40,000